-Wanna Rock a Business Analyst Role?
+Want to Be a Successful Business Analyst?
 Try Being More Open.

 Business analysis is a discipline that requires a plethora of skills like reasoning ability, stakeholder management, domain knowledge and fluency in communication.
 These must be combined in the right proportions to identify, research and cater to needs that arise in a business.
 If you’re a business analyst, you must have an innate inquisitiveness coupled with the ability to ask questions the right way.
 That’s where your soft skills come in handy: They help you not sound offensive.
 Having been in the field for five years now, I would say that the best skill I can bring to my job is openness.

 That term might be a bit amorphous, so let’s talk about precisely what “openness” means here.
 Openness is the ability to not restrict yourself from being frank, irrespective of any circumstances and consequences.
 I suggest that there are five places in which openness benefits your work as a business analyst: conversations, learning, creativity, negotiating and collaborating.

 Being open to conversations allows you to learn things that will help your career in the long run.
 The more conversations, the merrier.
 When we BAs converse with others from similar or dissimilar skillsets, we tend to pick up important information related to projects.
 These tidbits can range from hidden requirements about the project to unspoken assumptions about its parameters as well as any constraints between different interfaces in a given system.
 Let’s consider a scenario where I’m talking to a technical expert about new advancements in technology.
 During my conversation with her, I may learn about a new software solution that has been rolled out with direct applications to my work.
 Without being open to the chat, I may have totally missed this product altogether.
 The more we engage with the people around us in our company, the more we can broaden our horizons.